City Owned Properties

 - Through the St. Joseph County Tax Sale or Commissioner's Certificate Sales

-- Prior to purchasing/bidding on any property, you should contact the Department of Code Enforcement to find out if there are any housing violations with the proprerty BEFORE you bid on it.
+- Prior to purchasing/bidding on any property, you should contact the Department of Neighborhood Services & Enforcement at firstname.lastname@example.org to find out if there are any housing violations with the property BEFORE you bid on it.
 You may be bidding on a property that has an affirmed demolition order.

 Property Tax Sale